Jump Rings

 You can also make a jig and use cut-off wheels to cut the jump rings.

 A note on cut-off wheels: Purchase thin wheels.
-The wheels that I use are made by Dedeco and are sized: 7/8″ X .015″ or .009″.
 These can be used with the flex shaft or with a Dremel.

 Variations in attachments.
-Taped to a dowel, slotted into dowel or side set in a dowel.
-If using the side set, leave enough space at the top of the dowel to insert into your winder.
+Taped to a dowel, slotted into a dowel, or side-set in a dowel.
+The side-set method is just a hole drilled into the dowel horizontally and the wire is run through the hole and then placed into your drill or flex shaft.
+If using the side set, leave enough space at the top of the dowel to insert it into your winder.

 Cutting Jump Rings